William IX, Duke of Aquitaine: Later career, 1118–1127

 Relations between the Duke and his elder son William also became strained—although it is unlikely that he ever embarked upon a seven-year revolt in order to avenge his mother's mistreatment, as Ralph of Diceto claimed, only to be captured by his father.
 Other records flatly contradict such a thing.
 Ralph claimed that the revolt began in 1113; but at that time, the young William was only thirteen and his father's liaison with Dangereuse had not yet begun.
 Father and son improved their relationship after the marriage of the younger William to Aenor of Châtellerault, Dangereuse's daughter by her husband, Aimery I de Rochefoucauld, Viscount of Châtellerault, in 1121.

 In October 1119, Orderic Vitalis reports that the Countess of Poitou, whom he refers to as "Hildegarde," suddenly appeared at the Council of Reims being held by Pope Calixtus II and demanded that the Pope excommunicate William (again), oust Dangereuse from the ducal palace, and restore herself to her rightful place.
 The Pope postponed the case as William was not present to answer the charges.
 William was readmitted to the Church around 1120, after making concessions to it that may have included participating in the Reconquista efforts underway in Spain.

 Between 1120 and 1123 William joined forces with the Kingdoms of Castile and León.
 Aquitanian troops fought side by side with Castilians in an effort to take Cordoba.
 During his sojourn in Spain, William was given a rock crystal vase by a Muslim ally that he later bequeathed to his granddaughter Eleanor.
 The vase probably originated in Sassanid Persia in the seventh century.

 In 1122, William lost control of Toulouse, Philippa's dower land, to Alfonso Jordan, the son and heir of Raymond IV, who had taken Toulouse after the death of William IV.
 He did not trouble to reclaim it.
-He died on 10 February 1127, aged 55, after suffering a short illness.
+He died on 10 February 1126, aged 54, after suffering a short illness.
 His nickname, "the Troubadour", was only applied in the nineteenth century.
-In contemporary documents the only nickname he occasionally bears is "the Younger" (Latin junior), to distinguish him from his father.
+In contemporary documents, the only nickname he occasionally bears is "the Younger" to distinguish him from his father.